 Present the image of a guy who’s exciting and fun to spend time with, not someone who spends Saturday night on the couch with his cat.

 Read this article for 21 tips on choosing online dating photos that get more dates, then put together a range of photos you think are strong contenders.

 Bumble makes uploading photos a breeze, but make sure you check out the final result.
 Especially when it comes to cropping.

 The app automatically pulls the middle segment of each one, so be sure you’re not getting cropped out of your own pics – especially the primary one.

 3. Win Her Heart (in <300 characters)

 The best Bumble bios for males sound confident and engaging, and if you can make her laugh, you’re in with a solid chance.
-On mobile dating apps, women are swiping through multiple potential matches at a time, typically while watching SNL re-runs, so you have to stand out.
+On mobile dating apps, women are swiping through multiple potential matches at a time, often while catching up on Netflix.
+You have to stand out.